Muzm1l/cpp_ui_lib/user-docs/BTW_HORIZONTAL_LINE_API.md

 This caching mechanism ensures efficient rendering even with many lines.

+### Click-to-Delete Performance

+The click-to-delete feature is optimized for minimal performance impact:
+- Uses cached `QGraphicsLineItem` objects for hit detection (no recalculation)
+- Simple distance check (O(1) per line)
+- Only checks visible lines (those with valid cached items)
+- Total complexity is O(n) where n is the number of lines (typically very small)

+The hit detection threshold is 5 pixels, providing a good balance between precision and ease of use.

 ### Best Practices

 1. **Limit Line Count:** While there's no hard limit, consider removing old lines periodically to maintain performance